javolo/Waterfall/README.md

 ![Alt text](https://github.com/javolo/Waterfall/blob/master/Content/Screenshots/PuddleSet.JPG "Set Puddle")

-The second phase was to create small waves
+The second phase was to create small waves that go in accordance with the increase of the puddle.
+This is going to help with the ring effect done in phase 3.
+In this phase we create also the specular and roughness components of the final material.
+The have same structure but one of the input variables have opposite value and the a couple of linear interpolation to get the right effect.

 ![Alt text](https://github.com/javolo/Waterfall/blob/master/Content/Screenshots/SmallWaves.JPG "Small Waves")